 This master of engineering program provides students with the flexibility to select courses that best meet their career goals.
-Some of the classes they can choose from include fluids and thermodynamics, engineering statistics and dynamics, heat transfer theory, microelectromechanical systems, engineering statistics and dynamics, and solid mechanics.
+Some of the classes they can choose from include: foundations of fluid dynamics; advanced engineering thermodynamics; heat transfer theory; mechanical design engineering; design of electromechanical systems; and hydrodynamic stability and transition.
 Students also have access to North Carolina’s virtual computing lab and bookstores.

 Pennsylvania State University offers an entirely online electrical engineering master’s program that is exceptionally well-suited for working professionals.
 According to the U.S. News and World Report, the university’s college of engineering is one of the best engineering schools in the nation.

-Applicants to the program must submit official transcripts of their bachelor’s degree, a resume, personal statement, and have a minimum GPA of 3.0.
+Applicants to the program must submit official transcripts of their bachelor’s degree, a resume, a personal statement, and proof of a minimum GPA of 3.0.
 While GRE and GMAT scores are not a requirement, they can be submitted for consideration.